The Passengers of the Night

-The Passengers of the Night (Les Passagers de la nuit) is a 2022 French drama film directed by Mikhaël Hers.
-Set on the night of the 1981 French presidential election and in the following days, the film follows a newly divorced mother of two teenagers who meets a troubled teenager.
-It premiered in competition at the Berlin International Film Festival on 13 February 2022.
+The Passengers of the Night (Les Passagers de la nuit) is a 2022 French drama film directed by Mikhaël Hers, co-written by Hers, Maude Ameline and Mariette Désert.
+Starring Charlotte Gainsbourg, Quito Rayon-Richter, Noée Abita and Megan Northam, it follows a newly divorced mother of two teenagers who meets a troubled teenager girl during the night of the 1981 French presidential election and its following days.